mijp1/castep-docs/docs/tutorials/NMR/Example_1_-Ethanol.md

 <figure Fig2 style="display: inline-block;">
   <figcaption style="text-align: left;">Fig2. <sup><small>1</small></sup>H NMR spectrum of liquid ethanol</figcaption>
 </figure>
  Fig2. shows a modern high-resolution ^1^H spectrum for liquid ethanol.
-Note that the peaks are split due to J-coupling - the interaction of the ^1^H magnetic moments - but let's ignore that for now.
+Note that the peaks are split due to J-coupling - the interaction of the ^1^H magnetic moments.
 The three peaks are roughly at 1.2ppm, 3.7ppm and 5ppm - in this tutorial the shifts were found to be 1.14ppm (the CH~3~ shielding), 3.94ppm (CH~2~) and -0.96ppm (OH).
 The OH hydrogen clearly has a very different result while the other 2 roughly agree.
+The OH hydrogen shift is very sensitive to hydrogen bonding.
+It is has a very different value in as isolated molecule (as per our calculation) compared to liquid ethanol.
+The experimental value in a non-polar solvent should be closer to our isolated molecule - but note that the measurement is sensitive to even small traces of absorbed water, which will affect the OH shift.